-Photonic red light therapy works because the body’s tissue can absorb this type of light at a cellular level, converting it to cellular energy (known as ATP).
+Photonic red light therapy benefits the body’s tissue because it can absorb this type of light at a cellular level, converting it to cellular energy (known as ATP).
 Many studies have shown that this energy accelerates activity in the mitochondria (the part of the cell that generates protein, collagen, and healing materials) as well as improving blood flow in the area being treated, speeding healing and minimizing pain.

 - Reduces pain and swelling

 - Increases lymphatic activity